Unitech/pm2/README.md

 $ pm2 startup  # then follow the command instruction
 ```

+### Running script as a different user

-The `-u username` option permits to specify which user have to start the process at startup.
+The `-u username` option permits to specify which user has to start the process at startup.
+**NOTE** that this user must have access to npm, apps and node !
+So the best way is to log with this user `su -l www`, then do `pm2 startup -u www`.

 Internally it uses `sudo -u $USER`.